Why employee back pain matters and 5 ways you can help improve it

 For larger companies, or if a large proportion of your employees are suffering from back problems, you may want to consider the advice of a qualified Occupational Health Consultant.
 They will work with you to come up with solutions that reduce employee’s pain, improve productivity and reduce costs associated with ill health absence.

 This might also be a worthwhile route to explore if you work in an industry prone to back disorders.
-Employees working in construction, transport, health and social work are statistically much more likely to suffer a bad back than those working in other industries, according to a Health and Safety Executive report
+Employees working in construction, transport, and health and social work are statistically much more likely to suffer a bad back than those working in other industries.

 3. Encourage exercise